phisiart/418-proj/_posts/2000-01-07-experiments.md

 - Trans: 2D arrays with the second matrix stored in column-major order.
 Computed with OpenGL.

-- OpenCL GPU: The 2D logic translated to OpenCL, and computed on GPU.
+- OpenCL GPU: The loop-addition logic translated to OpenCL, and computed on GPU.

 - Vec4: As described in "Using `vec4`".